stevekinney/your-first-lines-of-js/README.md

 If you're lucky enought to have someone who's be programming for a bit near you, then he or she probably has some strong ideas about some ways we could improve that code.
 Just let them know that I'm aware of those things as well and we will talk about them in a bit, but first we're going to talk a little bit about using functions to keep our code DRY.

-If variables are good at storing values for you to use multiple places in your program, then functions are going at storing a set of steps that you'd like to repeat multiple places in your code.
+If variables are good at storing values for you to use multiple places in your program, then functions are good at storing a set of steps that you'd like to repeat multiple places in your code.
 Let's take a look at the syntax for writing a function.

 ```js
 function yourAwesomeFunctionNameGoesHere(firstArgument, secondArgument, …) {